 - a general sense of tiredness

 The illness often begins suddenly, and the infected person may feel very sick.
-In most people the symptoms last about 1 or 2 days and require no medical treatment to stop them.
+In most people the symptoms last about 1 or 2 days and resolve without treatment.

 Sources of Norovirus